Iron City, Tennessee: Demographics

 In 2020, the population was 274.

 Government

-As of August 1, 1987, the town no longer had police officers of its own, law enforcement services defaulting to the county sheriff.
+As of August 1, 1987, the town no longer had police officers of its own; law enforcement services defaulted to the county sheriff of Wayne County for the portions in Wayne County, the county sheriff of Lawrence County for the portions in Lawrence County and the constables in Lawrence County.
+Constables have been abolished in Wayne County.

 Notable people

 Iron City is the hometown of 1960s country music star Melba Montgomery.

 In popular culture

 In 2008, the film, Iron City Blues was released.
 The film is about a biker/bluesman who travels to Iron City to write a song about the town's history.